ivan770/ares/README.md

 `ares decrypt FROM TO` - Decrypt file on path FROM, and save decrypted result to file TO

 While using `encrypt` and `decrypt` commands, encryption key will be requested at runtime, and it's input is hidden.

-**Make sure that your encryption key is exactly 16 characters long**